-- 2.1 The Company is an authorised investment company with variable capital for the purposes of the Act. - 2.2 The Company is a Non-UCITS retail scheme, being a category of authorised scheme for the purposes of COLL 1.2.1R.
-The Company is a UK AIF for the purpose of the UK AIFM regime. - 2.3 The head office of the Company is at Exchange Building, St John's Street, Chichester, PO19 1UP.
+- 2.1 The Company is an authorised investment company with variable capital for the purposes of the Act. - 2.2 The Company has been established as a Non-UCITS retail scheme, being a category of authorised scheme for the purposes of COLL 1.2.1R.
+The Company is a UK AIF for the purpose of the UK AIFM regime.
+It is not intended that the Company will be marketed outside the UK. - 2.3 The head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP.
 This is the address in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 2.4 The Company was authorised by the Financial Services Authority (pursuant to an authorisation order dated 2 July 2007) and was launched on 26 July 2007.
-The FCA product reference number for the Company is 466952. - The Financial Services Authority was superseded by the Financial Conduct Authority and the Prudential Regulation Authority. - 2.5 The base currency of the Company is pounds Sterling. - 2.6 Shareholders are not liable for the debts of the Company.
+The FCA product reference number for the Company is 466952.

+The Financial Services Authority was superseded by the Financial Conduct Authority and the Prudential Regulation Authority.

-- 2.7 The minimum share capital of the Company is £1,000,000 (one million pounds) and the maximum share capital is £500,000,000 (five hundred million pounds). - 2.8 Historical performance figures for the Company are set out at Appendix B.
+- 2.5 The base currency of the Company is pounds Sterling. - 2.6 Shareholders are not liable for the debts of the Company. - 2.7 The minimum share capital of the Company is £1,000,000 (one million pounds) and the maximum share capital is £500,000,000 (five hundred million pounds). - 2.8 Historical performance figures for the Company are set out at Appendix B.